elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-effects-of-trauma-on-epigenetic-changes-in-the-brain.md

 url: /learn/psychology/questions/what-are-the-effects-of-trauma-on-epigenetic-changes-in-the-brain
 score: -1.0
 related_article1:
-    id: 170589
+    id: 170590
-    title: What is the role of serotonin in mood regulation and behavior?
+    title: >-
+        How is dopamine involved in the brain's reward system and its connection to psychopathy?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-serotonin-in-mood-regulation-and-behavior
+    url: /learn/psychology/questions/how-is-dopamine-involved-in-the-brains-reward-system-and-its-connection-to-psychopathy
 related_article2:
-    id: 170594
+    id: 170578
-    title: How do genetic and environmental factors contribute to schizophrenia?
+    title: >-
+        How did the case of Phineas Gage contribute to our understanding of brain rewiring and neuroplasticity?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-genetic-and-environmental-factors-contribute-to-schizophrenia
+    url: /learn/psychology/questions/how-did-the-case-of-phineas-gage-contribute-to-our-understanding-of-brain-rewiring-and-neuroplasticity
 related_article3:
-    id: 170569
+    id: 170593
-    title: How does the hypothalamus regulate homeostasis in the body?
+    title: >-
+        What are the potential causes and effects of brain damage from trauma and stroke?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-hypothalamus-regulate-homeostasis-in-the-body
+    url: /learn/psychology/questions/what-are-the-potential-causes-and-effects-of-brain-damage-from-trauma-and-stroke
 related_article4:
-    id: 170576
+    id: 170593
-    title: What is the role of the prefrontal cortex in working memory?
+    title: >-
+        What are the potential causes and effects of brain damage from trauma and stroke?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-prefrontal-cortex-in-working-memory
+    url: /learn/psychology/questions/what-are-the-potential-causes-and-effects-of-brain-damage-from-trauma-and-stroke
 related_article5:
-    id: 170587
+    id: 170574
-    title: What is the role of the parietal lobe in spatial awareness?
+    title: >-
+        How does Alzheimer's disease impact the hippocampus and long-term memory?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-parietal-lobe-in-spatial-awareness
+    url: /learn/psychology/questions/how-does-alzheimers-disease-impact-the-hippocampus-and-longterm-memory
 ---

 &nbsp;